 The Building Department handles permitting and inspection.
-Community Development works with developers who want to bring commercial and residential projects to Shenandoah and guides them through the process of complying with City codes and ordinances.
+Community Development works with developers who want to bring commercial and residential projects to Shenandoah and guides them through the process of complying with city codes and ordinances.

-Effective May 1, 2014, all plans must be submitted in a digital PDF format.
+ALL PLANS must be submitted in a digital PDF format.

 The following information will assist you with most common submittals and/or questions.

 Commercial general contractors shall provide general liability insurance in the amount of $1,000,000.00 per occurrence along with workers' compensation coverage; the City of Shenandoah is required to be the Certificate Holder.
-Commercial subcontractors shall provide general liability insurance in the amount of $1,000,000.00 per occurrence unless Texas state law requires a lesser amount in which case the City will accept the lesser amount; the City of Shenandoah is required to be the Certificate Holder.
+Commercial subcontractors shall provide general liability insurance in the amount of $1,000,000.00 per occurrence unless Texas state law requires a lesser amount in which case the city will accept the lesser amount; the City of Shenandoah is required to be the Certificate Holder.

 Residential general contractors shall provide general liability insurance in the amount of $1,000,000.00 per occurrence; the City of Shenandoah is required to be the Certificate Holder.
-Residential subcontractors shall provide general liability insurance in the amount of $1,000,000.00 per occurrences unless Texas state law requires a lesser amount in which case the City will accept the lesser amount; the City of Shenandoah is required to be the Certificate Holder.
+Residential subcontractors shall provide general liability insurance in the amount of $1,000,000.00 per occurrences unless Texas state law requires a lesser amount in which case the city will accept the lesser amount; the City of Shenandoah is required to be the Certificate Holder.

 Contractors that are licensed by the state must provide the city with a copy of their current license and driver's license.
 A Master may sign a statement that allows a person with a Journeyman's License to perform work under their license.

-All contractors, including sub-contractors must provide the City with a reviewed and signed copy of the rules and regulations (links below).
+All contractors, including sub-contractors must provide the city with a reviewed and signed copy of the rules and regulations (links below).

-All Contractors shall submit a permit application and plans, to be submitted digitally if applicable, to the city.
-There is a two week plan review process unless special circumstances/delays occur which could extend the plan review process.
+All contractors shall submit a permit application and plans, to be submitted digitally if applicable, to the city.
+There is a two-week plan review process unless special circumstances/delays occur which could extend the plan review process.
 No work may be performed until a permit has been issued by the city and permit fees received.
 Any work begun before the permit is issued will result in additional fees.
 Refer to the Permit Fee Schedule for details.